studywysc/studywysc.github.io/docs/_docs/privacy.md

 This Privacy Policy only covers Wysc's activities.
 Please bear in mind that anyone who has access to Wysc's many public services may choose to collect and store all public user data available for an indefinite period of time, including but not limited to: all messages you send in Wysc Discord; [all user data exposed to the public by Discord](https://discordapp.com/developers/docs/intro){: target="_blank" rel="noopener"}; and [user data exposed by making commits to Git](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address){: target="_blank" rel="noopener"}.
 Wysc is not held responsible for, nor able to control, access to public information.

 We're a fully online service that operates a space owned by and runs on Discord.
-We don't have any employees, we are not a legal entity, and everything that we have has been created from a community effort ([see here for licensing information](/docs/licenses)).
-That being said, we are committed to being transparent about how we handle data and would like to give you the tools necessary to manage your data when you interact with Wysc.
+During this operation, we rely on third party processors to craft a cohesive experience.
+We are not a legal entity.
+That being said, we are committed to being transparent about how we handle the data we access during our operations and would like to give you the tools necessary to manage your data when you interact with Wysc.

 ### Summary